jorgecoca/jorgecoca/README.md

 - 🔊 I love speaking in public!
 - 🎳 I organize the [Chicago Flutter Meetup](https://www.meetup.com/Flutter-Chicago/)
 - 🎸 I play guitar (and bass, and ukulele, mandolin...)
-- 🇪🇸 I am from Spain but I have been living in Chicago for almost 10 years 🇺🇸
+- 🇪🇸 I am from Spain but I have been living in Chicago for 10+ years 🇺🇸
 - 🐶 My dog Guiness looks almost identical to the dog emoji!

 ### Github Stats